REHAN-18/gyaan-AI/README.md

 # GYAAN.AI

 GYAAN.AI is a full-stack ChatGPT application built with the MERN stack and Google Gemini AI.
-It provides a seamless chat experience using React, Express, MongoDB, and the latest AI technology from Google.
+It provides a seamless chat experience using React, Express, MongoDB, and the latest AI technology from Google Gemini.

 ## Features